mesosphere/dcos-docs-site/1.11/release-notes/1.11.0-beta3/index.md

 [enterprise]
 ## Security
 [/enterprise]

-## Updated DC/OS Data Services
+## Updated DC/OS data services

 ## Platform

 - Fault domains -
 - Licensing - Contractual terms are now enforced by DC/OS licensing and audit components.
 You must specify your license when you create the cluster using the CLI or advanced installer.
 The GUI installer is currently unsupported.
 [View the documentation](/1.11/administering-clusters/licenses).
 You can view the state of your cluster with respect to the license conditions in the **Cluster -> Overview** tab. [enterprise type="inline" size="small" /]
 - Linked clusters.
+A cluster link is a _**unidirectional**_ relationship between a cluster and another cluster.
+You add and remove links from one cluster to another cluster using DC/OS CLI.
+Once a link is set up you can easily switch between clusters using the CLI or UI.
 [View the documentation](/1.11/administering-clusters/multiple-clusters/cluster-links). [enterprise type="inline" size="small" /]
 - Metrics - The DC/OS metrics component now produces metrics in Prometheus format.
 [View the documentation](/1.11/metrics).
 - Pods - added support for persistent volumes.
 [View the documentation](/1.11/deploying-services/pods).
-- UCR - added support for garbage collection and XXX.
+- UCR - added support for Docker image garbage collection.
 [View the documentation](/1.11/deploying-services/containerizers).

-<a name="breaking-changes"></a>
-# Breaking Changes
+# Breaking changes

 - Upgrades from 1.10 to 1.11 are _not supported_ in 1.11 Beta 3.